buraglio/draft-ghnb-v6ops-rfc3849-update/draft-ietf-v6ops-rfc3849-update.md

 # Conventions and Definitions

-{::boilerplate bcp14-tagged}
+None.

 # Security Considerations

-IPv6 addressing documents do not have any direct impact on Internet infrastructure security.
+This special use prefix should be marked as and considered {{BOGON}}.
+As is appropriate with bogon prefixes, packets whose src/dst belongs to this prefix should be dropped and disallowed over the public Internet.

 # IANA Considerations

-IANA is to record the reservation of TBD::/20 in the IANA IPv6
+IANA is to record the reservation of TBD::/20 in the IANA IPv6 Special-Purpose Address Registry;
 {{IANAIPv6SPAR}}.
 The Source, Destination, Forwardable, Globally Reachable and Reserved-by-Protocol fields should be recorded as False.
 There is no Termination Date for this entry.